Demorome/Snake_ECS/README.md

+# Snake ECS
+An amateur project to reimplement the classic Snake game in Moonworks using its ECS tools, made for learning and practice.

+It uses code and assets from the GGJ2024 (ROLL AND CASH: GROCERY LORDS) project, details given below.

 # ROLL AND CASH: GROCERY LORDS

 A game made in 48 hours for Global Game Jam 2024 using the [MoonWorks](https://github.com/MoonsideGames/MoonWorks) game framework.